alexinatra2/prog2-beleg-qt/README.md

 # prog2-beleg-qt

-This project is an assignment for the course "Programmieren 2" at HTW Dresden.
+This project is an assignment for the course "Programmierung II" at HTW Dresden.
 The objective is to program an application that simulates a library.
 The requirements were as follows:
 1. different types of media should be available
 2. users should be managed by the application